typedb/typedb-docs/0001-typedb/02-dev/03-match.md

 ### How to execute a query

 The easiest way to send a query to a TypeDB server is to use [TypeDB Studio](../../02-clients/01-studio.md) to do so.
-It will not only manage a DB connection for you, but also process the results.
+It will not only manage a DB connection for us, but also process the results.
 See the [Quickstart guide](../01-start/03-quickstart.md) for instructions on how to do this.

-Alternatively, you can use any other [TypeDB Client](../../02-clients/00-clients.md) to handle server connection, sessions, transactions, etc.
+Alternatively, we can use any other [TypeDB Client](../../02-clients/00-clients.md) to handle server connection, sessions, transactions, etc.

 Among the list of clients, there are TypeDB drivers for different programming languages.
 Sending a query in one of